miscellane/infrastructure/cloud/amazon/README.md

 * [emr](./emr): A standalone EMR Cluster launch; it also runs Apache Spark programs, and interacts with Amazon Athena.

-* [internetprotocol](./internetprotocol) A program that dynamically associates VPC Elastic IP Addresses with Amazon EMR clusters.
+* [internetprotocol](./internetprotocol): A program that associates VPC Elastic IP Addresses with Amazon EMR clusters whilst the clusters are being launched.

 <br>
 <br>